Frequently Asked Questions

 Basic Mold Design Tips

-or we recommend these partners that can make affordable custom aluminum molds:
+or we recommend any of these partners that can make affordable custom aluminum molds:

 CAN THE MOLD BE FILLED BY MULTIPLE PULLS OF THE HANDLE?

-⇨NO, that is not possible with ANY machine.
-Every plastic injection machine has a maximum amount of plastic (shot size) than it can inject into a mold.
+►NO, that is not possible with ANY machine.
+Every plastic injection machine has a maximum amount of plastic (called shot size) that it can inject into a mold.

-⇨Your mold maker or CNC software can tell you the volume of plastic needed to fill your mold.
+►Your mold maker or CNC software can tell you the volume of plastic (shot size) needed to fill your mold.

 WHAT ARE THE CAPACITIES OF THE DIFFERENT MACHINES?